Apply for emergency money

 How to apply for cost of living money from Southwark Council, or from a local or national charity including for:

-Charitable grants are gifts of money that you do not have to pay back.
-Sometimes you can get grants in other ways e.g. as furniture, equipment, or a voucher.
+Charitable grants are gifts of money that you don't have to pay back.
+Sometimes you can get grants in other ways, for example as furniture, equipment, or a voucher.

-If you need emergency money to help with the cost of living you can apply for:
+If you need emergency money to help with the cost of living or for another reason, there are Council funds you can apply for depending on your need and circumstances.

 Turn 2 Us is a national charity that helps people in financial need get welfare benefits, charitable grants and other financial help.
 You can search the Turn 2 Us grants database to see what support you can apply for.